microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/extensionproperty.md

 Use this resource and associated methods to manage the directory extension definitions.
 To manage the directory extension data on the extended resource instance, use the same REST request that you use to manage the resource instance.

-For more information about Microsoft Graph extensibility, see [Add custom data to resources using extensions](/graph/extensibility-overview).
+For more information about Microsoft Graph extensibility, see [Add custom properties to resources using extensions](/graph/extensibility-overview).

 Inherits from [directoryObject](directoryobject.md).